Contents

 Alabama Commission on Higher Education (ACHE)

-The minimum number of graduates (i.e., the three-year rolling average) per year necessary to remain viable for BA programs is currently 7.5; for MA programs it is currently 3.75; and for Ph.D. programs it is currently 2.25.
+The minimum number of graduates (i.e., the three-year rolling average) per year necessary to remain viable is:

 If judged non-viable, ACHE requires a program to undergo a self-review and also has a process whereby a unit can request a waiver (i.e., itemize extenuating circumstances that should be taken into consideration, list actions the unit will take to become viable, such as combining programs into new majors, etc.).
 Non-viable programs not granted a waiver are given a maximum of three years to be phased out.
 Visit ACHE’s site to find documents pertaining to program viability, such as the Legislative Mandate for Program Viability and Section 16-5-8 of the Code of Alabama.